BoringStocks/BoringStocks/README.md

 We've decided to go the extra mile and make an in-house API, [StonkScraper](https://github.com/BoringStocks/StonkScraper).
 If you want to use it yourself or just want to see how it works, you can find it [here](https://github.com/BoringStocks/StonkScraper).

 ## Who is using the app?
+We are commited to being fully transperant and honest.
+That's why we use a privacy focused analytics tool, Fathom.
+If you are curious how much traffic we receive, you can checkout our [dashboard](https://app.usefathom.com/share/gepogeih/boringstocks).

 ## Contributing
-Contributions are very welcome 🙌, feel free to share ideas 💭 by opening an issue, or directly create a pull request 🛠.
+Contributions are very welcome 🙌, feel free to share ideas 💭 by opening an issue, or directly creating a pull request 🛠.